adamhatton/quizle/README.md

 There is limited imagery on the website and it is used as supporting content for the text:

 - There are 4 images to reflect the category of a quiz: Sport, Music, Entertainment, General Knowledge.
-These are simple graphics and are used to make it easy to quickly identify a quizzes category
+These are simple graphics and are used to make it easy to quickly identify a quizze's category
 - A 404 image of a robot malfunctioning.
 This is used to provide a lighthearted notification that a page does not exist

 The category images were taken from Pixabay.